OutOfIQgg/3C/README.md

 Only works for x86_64 and Linux (I'm gonna work on cross-platfrom, don't you worry) This game was mostly to test and use my Assembly knowledge but it grew to this.
 Expect errors.

 # HOW TO BUILD!!
-(Linux and possibly WSL2 compatible)
+(Linux and POSSIBLY WSL2 and MAYBE MacOS compatible)

 1. go to the game directory
 2. make a folder called `build` (`mkdir build`)